azzlack/ChessMoveValidator/README.md

 ChessMoveValidator
 ==================

-A .NET chess move validator library written in C#
+A Portable .NET chess move validator library written in C#

 # *** WORK IN PROGRESS ***